Baldr: Gesta Danorum

-Chronicon Lethrense and Annales Lundenses

-There are also two lesser known Danish Latin chronicles, the Chronicon Lethrense and the Annales Lundenses of which the latter is included in the former.
-These two sources provide a second euhemerized account of Höðr's slaying of Baldr.

-It relates that Hother was the king of the Saxons and son of Hothbrodd and Hadding.
-Hother first slew Othen's (i.e. Odin) son Balder in battle and then chased Othen and Thor.
-Finally, Othen's son Both killed Hother.
-Hother, Balder, Othen and Thor were incorrectly considered to be gods.

 Utrecht Inscription

 A Latin votive inscription from Utrecht, from the 3rd or 4th century C.E., has been theorized as containing the dative form Baldruo, pointing to a Latin nominative singular *Baldruus, which some have identified with the Norse/Germanic god, although both the reading and this interpretation have been questioned.

 Anglo-Saxon Chronicle

 In the Anglo-Saxon Chronicle Baldr is named as the ancestor of the monarchy of Kent, Bernicia, Deira, and Wessex through his supposed son Brond.

-Eponyms

-Plants

-As referenced in Gylfaginning, in Sweden and Norway, the scentless mayweed (Matricaria perforata) and the similar sea mayweed (Matricaria maritima) are both called baldursbrá "Balder's brow" and regionally in northern England (baldeyebrow).
-In Iceland only the former is found.
-In Germany valerian is known as Baldrian; variations using or influenced by reflexes of Phol include Faltrian (upper Austria), Villumfallum (Salzburg), and Fildron or Faldron (Tyrol).

 Toponyms

 There are a few old place names in Scandinavia that contain the name Baldr.
 The most certain and notable one is the (former) parish name Balleshol in Hedmark county, Norway: "a Balldrshole" 1356 (where the last element is hóll m "mound; small hill").
-Others may be (in Norse forms) Baldrsberg in Vestfold county, Baldrsheimr in Hordaland county Baldrsnes in Sør-Trøndelag county—and (very uncertain) the Balsfjorden fjord and Balsfjord municipality in Troms county.
+Others may be (in Norse forms) Baldrsberg in Vestfold county, Baldrsheimr in Hordaland county Baldrsnes in Sør-Trøndelag county—and (very uncertain) the Balsfjorden fjord and Balsfjord Municipality in Troms county.

 In Copenhagen, there is also a Baldersgade, or "Balder's Street".
 A street in downtown Reykjavík is called Baldursgata (Baldur's Street).

 In Sweden there is a Baldersgatan (Balder's Street) in Stockholm.
 There is also Baldersnäs (Balder's isthmus), Baldersvik (Balder's bay), Balders udde (Balder's headland) and Baldersberg (Balder's mountain) at various places.